hochunlin/mesti_jl_internal/mumps/README.md

 MESTI.jl uses the parallel version of MUMPS for the augmented partial factorization (APF) method, and optionally for the factorize-and-solve method.
 Here are the steps to install MUMPS.

 ## Download MUMPS
-Go to the [MUMPS website](https://graal.ens-lyon.fr/MUMPS/index.php?page=dwnld) and fill out the download request form.
+Go to the [MUMPS website](https://graal.ens-lyon.fr/MUMPS/index.php?page=dwnld) and fill out the download request.
 The MUMPS maintainers will email you the download link.
+You can also download it at [https://graal.ens-lyon.fr/MUMPS/MUMPS_5.6.0.tar.gz](https://graal.ens-lyon.fr/MUMPS/MUMPS_5.6.0.tar.gz)).

 ## Prerequisites
 To compile the parallel version of MUMPS, you need compilation tools like <code>make</code>, <code>ar</code>, and <code>ranlib</code>, C and Fortran compilers, BLAS library, LAPACK library, ScaLAPACK library, and MPI libraries.
 Instructions specific to the operating system are provided below (the macOS and Windows versions would be released soon):